What Should My Blood Sugar Be?

-Keeping your blood sugar controlled most of the time is an important part of treating your diabetes.
+Keeping your blood sugar controlled most of the time is an important part of managing your type 2 diabetes.

-Blood sugar levels should be tested with a blood sugar glucose meter at home or at work.
+The self-monitoring of blood sugar levels should be tested with a blood glucose meter.

-- Blood sugar levels change all day long, every day, for everyone.
+- Blood sugar levels may rise and fall all day long, every day, for everyone.
 Your checks give you a snapshot of your blood sugar at that moment.

 - Ask your health care team how often to check your blood sugar at home.